 Other evidence of B-flat and F as foundational resonances

 Regardless, all this could be a fluke, or the artifact of some interference in the technology.
-So I looked to see if these frequencies showed up anywhere else.
+So I looked to see if these frequencies showed up elsewhere.

-I then researched ancient musical instruments that don’t change over time – such as cast bronze bells exhumed from ancient China:
+I then Googled ancient musical instruments that don’t change over time such as bells, horns and flutes.
+I found these cast bronze bells exhumed from ancient China:

-Raising the F vibration (10.8 Hz) by a few octaves to 345.6 Hz – we now have a frequency within the range of normal music (not hyper-bass).
+Raising the F vibration (10.8 Hz) by a few octaves (multiply by 2 a few times) to 345.6 Hz – we now have a frequency within the range of normal music.
 It’s still an F – it’s just an F we can make music with.
 As it turns out, these three-thousand year old Chinese bells are based on a central tone of 345 Hz – our “F”.

 As were these flutes from ancient Egypt:

-Along the top of the chart above, I’ve highlighted the notes and frequencies based on the harmonic series of our “found” frequencies, (10.8 Hz (F), and 7.2 Hz (B-flat)).
+Along the top of the chart above, I’ve put the frequencies of a harmonic scale based on the B-flat (7.2 Hz) and F (5.4 and 10.8 Hz) frequencies I discovered.
 The four rows below this are the measured frequencies from each of the four flutes.
-And I’ve highlighted in red those flute frequencies that closely match the expected frequencies of a harmonic series based on our B-flat frequency.
+And I’ve highlighted in red those flute frequencies that closely match the expected frequencies of a harmonic series based on our B-flat, 7.2 Hz fundamental frequency.
+That’s pretty close matches, across the four flutes, for F, G, B-flat, C and G-sharp – and all notes within a harmonic scale based on B-flat.

-Just the fact that the first note of the first flute is just 0.1 Hz away from our 345.6 Hz “discovered” frequency is a pretty amazing fact.
-It suggests that this flute maker knew this frequency, strove to match it in his or her flute making, and had a pretty amazing means for checking the instrument’s alignment with this frequency – presumably not with a digital tuner !
+Just the fact that the first note of the first flute is just 0.1 Hz from our 345.6 Hz “discovered” frequency for F is pretty amazing.
+It suggests that this flute maker knew this frequency, strove to match it in his/her flute making, and had a pretty amazing means for checking the instrument’s alignment with this frequency – presumably not a digital tuner!

 The audible difference between 345 Hz and 346 Hz for example, is barely perceptible consciously – and yet this ancient flute-maker matched that tone not by 1 vibration per second, but by 0.1 vibrations per second!
 The other flute is still only 2 Hz off, at 343 Hz.